 Easter (Online) Events in Hungary

 Easter is very much a family and friends holiday in Hungary.
-Before the pandemic there were (and hopefully there will be at least next year) plenty of public events to attend.
+Before the pandemic there were and now there ARE plenty of public events to attend.

 Now, we recommend to watch this video: